-My name is Nicole Aszalos and I have been interning at MOA since May 2014.
-My official job title is a curatorial intern, but as in any smaller institution, that takes on a broad meaning since I am diving into something new and exciting everyday.
-As a curatorial intern, my first project was to redesign the interpretive panels of both the Lawson site and the permanent gallery in order to make them more accessible and engaging to the public.
+My name is Nicole Aszalos and I have been part of the MOA team since May 2014.
+Although I am now the Curator, when I started my official job title was a curatorial intern, but as in any smaller institution, that takes on a broad meaning since I am diving into something new and exciting everyday.
+My first project was to redesign the interpretive panels of both the Lawson site and the permanent gallery in order to make them more accessible and engaging to the public.
 Currently I am standardizing MOA’s cataloguing database, creating digital records of the collection, rehousing archaeological artefacts, and conducting research.
 Read more

 Hello, I’m Mark Wilcox, volunteering here at MOA from ATN Access.
 I’m here to help in the gift shop for a 10 week placement.
 Many of the things I do at ATN is research for local jobs, write resumes, and fill out job applications.

 I’m also known as the “Ribbonator” because I’ve acquired professional ribbon curling status!
 I’ve been helping Jennifer in the gift shop doing various skill building tasks that I can transfer into a full time job.
 Since there are many birthday parties, I’ve been learning how to curl ribbon (many guys can’t say they have this talent).
 I’ve gotten so good that I could be Spiderman’s sidekick, spraying curled ribbon from my wrist.